Data type Geometry (module for Omeka S)

 Warning: The geometry "Circle" is not managed by WKT or by GeoJSON, but only

 by the viewer.
-It is saved as a POINT
+It is saved as a POINT in the database, without radius.

 Only common sql spatial functions are enabled.
 Other ones can be enabled in the

-config of the module (via local.config.php
+config of the module (via local.config.php).

 Geography